 2. Publishing platform is increasingly an editorial choice and matter of design, so un-tether how learner digital content is published

 3. Artistic and even mathematic curation of content is a microcosm of how learners view information.
-Curation is the new reading strategy–or at least a unifying learning strategy for so many others.
+Curation is a learning strategy–or at least a unifying learning strategy for so many others.

-4. Strictly dictating content to students is dead.
+4. Direct instruction is not the future.
 Instead, give them room (and accountability) to seek out their own entry point into new content.
 Providing them well-equipped social and digital playgrounds and simulations in which to learn is one step in the right direction.
-This doesn’t suggest an approach where students learn “whatever they want” while rejecting “boring stuff,” but rather that we reconsider the concept of content areas.
-(We’ll have more on this topic later this week.)
+This doesn’t suggest an approach where students learn ‘whatever they want’ while rejecting “boring stuff,” but rather that we reconsider the concept of content areas.

-5. Let the learners create the new internet.
+5. Let the learners create their own learning.
 As they use increasingly powerful digital tools to refract information from instagram to twitter, perhaps we could take a step or two back and watch them go.